The effect of local magnetic moments on spectral properties and resistivity near the interaction- and doping induced Mott transitions: Results

+Similarly to half filling, the temperatures of the maxima $T^*(U,n)$ are located somewhat above the temperatures of the onset of screening $T_{\rm SCR}$.
 To emphasize the origin of the maximum of the temperature dependence of resistivity at $n<1$, in Fig. \ref{fig:spectral_n_2.25_0.98} we show temperature evolution of the spectral functions for $n=0.98$.
-One can see that the form of the spectral functions changes with increase of temperature from having central quasiparticle peak at the Fermi level at low temperatures, similar to that observed at half filling, to the dip of the density of states close to the Fermi level, located at the upper edge of the lower Hubbard band at higher temperatures.
-The latter high-temperature form of the spectral functions physically corresponds to holes, which move incoherently in the background of local magnetic moments, it is named below as PLM+H regime.
-Near half filling (i.e. for $n=0.98,0.95$) full disappearance of the quasiparticle peak (i.e. entering PLM+H regime) occurs just at the temperature $T^*$ at which maximum of the resistivity is observed.
-Therefore, at $n<1$ we associate the maximum of resistivity with to the crossover from the coherent to incoherent motion of quasiparticles.
+One can see that the form of the spectral functions changes with increase of temperature from having central quasiparticle peak at the Fermi level at low temperatures, similar to that observed at half filling \cite{OurMott}, to the monotonously decreasing density of states near the Fermi level, located at the upper edge of lower Hubbard band.
+This behavior is similar to that for the particle-hole asymmetric Anderson impurity model \cite{Horvatic,Hewson}.
+The high-temperature form of the spectral functions (refered below as PLM+H regime) physically corresponds to holes, which move incoherently in the background of local magnetic moments.
+At the same time, the quasiparticle peak at low temperatures corresponds to the many-particle screening state.
+Near half filling (i.e. for $n=0.98$) the temperature of the appearance of the quasiparticle peak, determined by appearance of the inflection points of the energy dependence of density of states near the Fermi level, is close to the temperature $T^*$ at which maximum of the resistivity is observed; the temperature $T^*$ also coincides with reaching maximal value of the local magnetic moment (cf. Fig. \ref{fig:chisloc}).
+Therefore, in this regime we associate the maximum of resistivity with the crossover from the incoherent motion of holes to the presence of coherent quasiparticles.

-Importantly, the crossover with appearing narrow quasiparticle peak at the Fermi level at low temperatures occurs at all considered fillings $n\geq 0.85$, while the Fermi level shifts from the upper edge to the center of the lower Hubbard subband with increase of the doping to $\delta=1-n\sim 0.15$ (see Fig. \ref{fig:spectral_n_2.25_0.85}).
-In the latter case the Fermi level is far below the interaction-induced minimum of the local density of states, and the definition of PLM+H regime as the regime with suppressed local density of states at the Fermi level losses its meaning.
-We discuss the transition from the two above described regimes below.
+Importantly, the crossover with appearing the quasiparticle peak at the Fermi level with lowering temperature occurs at all considered fillings $n\geq 0.85$, while the Fermi level shifts from the upper edge to the center of the lower Hubbard subband with increase of the doping to $\delta=1-n\sim 0.15$ (see Fig. \ref{fig:spectral_n_2.25_0.85}).
+In the latter case the Fermi level is far below the interaction-induced minimum of the local density of states, and, as it is discussed above, the LMM exist only in the screened state at low temperatures.
+On the other hand, the high temperature form of the spectral function corresponds to coherently moving holes, refered below as the CMH regime.
+The transition between PLM+H and CMH regimes corresponds to changing temperature dependence of the local charge susceptibility, discussed above for Fig. \ref{fig:chi_c_n_2.25}.